 The many small panes of glass that make up this gold framed planter are open at the top, but pairs well with others of similar design.
 Able to showcase your plants, and even hold smaller planters within, this is a fun piece to add to your collection.

 The mirrored glass sides of this choice make it look as if your plants are suspended in air.
 Whether you use it on a table surface or suspend it from above, it is sure to be an eye-catching addition within your household.

 Terrariums truly look amazing when placed within a collection of sorts.
 This trio of variable-sized choices provide the perfect way to get started with indoor gardening and can show off your favorite small plants and garden accessories.

 This kit is all you need to have a side by side, land and sea dueling terrarium.
 These miniature vials are easy to design with the included materials and stand on a stable wooden block for even further interest.

 No matter how you decide to show off these cool glass ornament holders, they are easy to design with a simple substrate and the plant of your choice.
 Perfect for mixing and matching with similar styles, these are a slightly different take than what you are used to.

 The subtle blue hue of this glass sits within a driftwood inspired base, suggesting it simply just washed up from the sea.
 Able to hold up to 2 lbs, this is an excellent conversation piece and can hold our favorite plants, and then some.

-The tiny diamond shape of these decorations are perfect for placing small mementos and plants within.
-They can be placed strategically around your house as unexpected burst of plant life, or simply gathered together to showcase what they hold.
+The tiny diamond shape of these decorations is perfect for placing small mementos and plants within.
+They can be placed strategically around your house as an unexpected burst of plant life, or simply gathered together to showcase what they hold.

 Your favorite science fan will love the design of this chemistry glass made specifically to hold a tiny world within.
 Gradient measurements are even included on the side, and illustrate the layering found within!